elwizard33/Cyberpanel-Server-Wizard-Cleanup/README.md

 Cyberzard is the new name for the Python AI-assisted CyberPanel security CLI previously referenced here as the *CyberPanel AI Wizard*.
 It layers smart scanning, classification, natural‑language explanation, and guided remediation on top of (and beyond) the original bash cleanup scripts.

+> ⚠️ **Experimental Preview**: Cyberzard is in an early, fast‑moving experimental phase.
+Interfaces may change without notice until the first tagged release (0.1.0).
+Core scanning logic is reasonably stable; remediation, AI enrichment flows, and packaging are still being hardened.
+Use in production only with caution and backups.

+### Try It & Give Feedback
+You are invited to test Cyberzard locally and open high‑quality issues for:
+* Incorrect / missed detections
+* False positives (with rationale & environment details)
+* UX or clarity problems in output
+* Performance bottlenecks on larger file sets
+* Security hardening or sandbox escape concerns
+* Feature requests (clearly framed problem statements)

+Before filing, please read the [Issue Reporting Guide](ISSUE_GUIDE.md) – it explains required fields, reproduction standards, and security disclosure handling.
+Polished reports accelerate fixes dramatically.

 Current capabilities include modular scanners, severity scoring, remediation planning, evidence preservation hooks, AI provider abstraction (OpenAI / Anthropic / none), ReAct style agent with safe tool schema, advice enrichment, and rich / JSON reporting.

 | Capability | Description |